zwave-js/node-zwave-js/docs/development/config-files.md

 	"paramInformation": {
 		"1": [
 			{
-				// When there are multiple definitions,
-				// "$if" is mandatory in each parameter
-				"$if": "firmwareVersion === 1.0",
+				// This variant is active for firmware version 1.0 "$if": "firmwareVersion === 1.0",
 				"label": "Light configuration",
 				"valueSize": 2,